MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/cimagelist-class.md

 ### <a name="remarks"></a>Açıklamalar

-`m_hImageList` Veri üyesi hImageList türünde ortak bir değişkendir.
+`m_hImageList` veri üyesi HıMAGELIST türünde ortak bir değişkendir.

 ### <a name="example"></a>Örnek